Councillor Carol Day

 Carol’s objectives including advocating for smart development projects that enhance neighbourhoods, supporting the viability of farming, promoting cultural harmony, creating attainable home ownership options and affordable rental housing options and improving communication between the City and the public.

 As an entrepreneur, businesswoman and taxpayer, Carol will work to ensure that citizens receive good value from the City for their hard-earned tax money, and that this goal is first and foremost in regard to Council decisions.

 Carol is passionate about Richmond and will work with all levels of government to advocate for Richmond.
 Whether it is protecting farm land, trimming the budget or working with neighbourhood groups to have their issues heard at the city she believes everyone has a voice.

 Carol wants to be accountable to the public.
-To contact her, you can email firstname.lastname@example.org or call 604-240-1986.
+You can contact her by email or phone.